📋 Table of Contents

 - Toasted black and white sesame seeds

-- Finely diced chives, cut diagonally
+- Finely sliced chives, cut diagonally

 - Thin slices of cucumber or daikon radish